Lucas Haren

-Lucas Janus Ravn-Haren (born 13 October 1997) is a Danish footballer who plays as a winger for Norwegian First Division side Kongsvinger.
+Lucas Janus Ravn-Haren (born 13 October 1997) is a Danish footballer who plays as a winger for Eliteserien side Vålerenga.

 Club career

 Youth career

 Haren is a product of HIK and Nordsjælland.
 He moved to the latter in 2013.
 He did not make his debut on the first team as he asked for, and decided not to extend his contract.
 He wanted to play on senior niveau.

 HIK

 In the quest for senior football, Haren moved to the third-tier Danish 2nd Division club HIK in July 2016.
 A month after putting on a strong performance against Danish Superliga club Randers in a Danish Cup match, Haren went on a trial with Randers i November 2016, which went successfully.

 Randers

 On 8 December 2016 it was confirmed, that Haren at the age of 19, had signed a two-year contract with Randers, starting from the new year.
 Haren made his debut for the club on 15 March 2017.
 He started on the bench, but replaced Marvin Pourié in the 89th minute in a 1–0 victory against SønderjyskE in the cup.
 He played his first game in the Superliga on 19 March 2017, where he came on the pitch in the 90th minute, replacing Johnny Thomsen, in a 0–1 defeat against SønderjyskE.
 Due to the lack of playing time, Haren left the club after terminating his contract by mutual assent on 11 April 2018.
 He played 7 official games for the club in total.

 After leaving the club, Haren trained the rest of the season at his former club HIK.